TERROIR

 SOIL COMPOSITION & MICROCLIMATE

-During the ripening period of the grapes, the stones and gravel in the mostly dry riverbed soak up the sun’s heat, which the hot prevailing north-westerly wind already pushes directly onto the vineyard.
-This warms up not only the grapes, but the stones in the vineyard, which slowly radiates heat onto the vines during the cool nights.
-This extra heat helps to achieve the perfect physiological ripeness, even for our late ripening grape varieties.
-In spring, the higher water levels warm the air around the vineyard and naturally protect from frost.
-Our remarkable location and the nearby geographical phenomena contributes to our unique microclimate perfect for growing grapes.
+During the ripening period, the stones and gravel in the mostly dry riverbed soak up the sun’s heat, which the hot prevailing north-westerly wind directs onto our vineyard.
+This warms not only the grapes but also the stones, which slowly radiate heat onto the vines during the cool nights.
+This extra heat helps achieve perfect physiological ripeness, even for late-ripening grape varieties.
+In spring, higher water levels warm the air around the vineyard, naturally protecting it from frost.
+Our remarkable location and nearby geographical phenomena contribute to a unique microclimate perfect for growing grapes.